An Overview of Lean Systems Engineering

 The INCOSE group has an LSE Working Group founded in 2005.
-Lean Systems Engineering experts certified by INCOSE are called Lean Enablers for Systems Engineering (LEfSE).
-This is similar to the Six Sigma black belt and lean six sigma belts offered by groups like the Institute of Industrial and Systems Engineers (IISE).
+LSE experts certified by INCOSE are called Lean Enablers for Systems Engineering (LEfSE).
+This is similar to the six sigma black belt and lean six sigma belts offered by groups like the Institute of Industrial and Systems Engineers (IISE).

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.